spywhere/vscode-guides/README.md

 ![Screenshot](images/screenshot.png)

 ### What is Guides?
-Guides is simply an extension that add an indentation guideline and your own ruler guide lines.
+Guides is simply an extension that add indentation guide lines and your own ruler guide lines.

 ### How it works?
 Simply install the extension, Guides should do it job right away (after restart)!